bikenewby/Test_STM32F411CEU6_SSD1306_BNO085INT_SBUS_FreeRTOS/README.md

   For communication and sensor fusion data from the BNO085 IMU (via I2C, using SH2 protocol).
 - **TB6612FNG Motor Driver Library:**
   For controlling dual H-bridge motor drivers.
-- **EEPROM Emulation Library:**
+- **EEPROM Emulation Library (I-CUBE-EE):**
-  For persistent storage of heading lock and settings in STM32 flash.
+  For persistent storage of heading lock and other key data in STM32 flash.
 - **Custom SBUS Decoder:**
   For parsing SBUS frames from the RC receiver using DMA and error recovery.